-Body lice usually infest people who do not bathe or change clothes regularly.
+Body lice usually infest people who aren’t able to bathe or change clothes regularly.
 Good personal hygiene and changing into clean clothes at least once a week should be enough to prevent body lice infestation.

-Additionally, make sure not to share clothing, bed linens or towels with someone who is infested.
+You should also make sure not to share clothing, bed linens, or towels with someone who is infested.
 If you discover body lice, machine washing and drying all infested clothing and bedding in hot water should prevent body lice from returning.
 Family members or those who share living areas with you may also want to be treated.